 I store our ticks in alcohol in a pill vial but you can also use a sealed plastic bag.

-Some people also tape it to an index card and they write the date that the tick was removed on the card.
+Some people also tape it to an index card and write the date that the tick was removed on the card.

 If you want to dispose of the tick it’s recommended to flush it down the toilet